-Backpacks, book bags and/or purses are not allowed in the classroom.
+Backpacks, book bags, purses and/or large zipped organizers are not allowed in the classroom.
 This rule is for the safety of our students and staff.
-Students bringing backpacks, book bags and/or purses should store them in their lockers during the school day.
+Students who bring backpacks, book bags, large organizers and/or purses should store them in their lockers during the school day.